Jubatian/rrpge-spec/specs/acc_arch.rst

 Note that the value order accords with the Big Endian scheme the system uses.

-In 4 bit mode the high 4 bits of each reidex value are left unused.
+In 4 bit mode the high 4 bits of each reidex value are unused for blits.